Connect with others who understand.

 How Is Advanced NSCLC Treated?

-Treatment for advanced NSCLC depends on many factors, including staging, the size of the tumor, where it is located, which lymph nodes it has spread to, your overall health, and how well you have been tolerating treatment.
+Advanced non-small cell lung cancer treatment depends on staging and a person’s overall health and lung function.
+Other factors such as the size of the tumor, where it is located, whether it has spread to lymph nodes, and how well you tolerate treatment are also considerations.
 Chemotherapy, radiation therapy, and targeted therapies are the most common treatment options for NSCLC.
-New advances in immunotherapy are also expanding treatment possibilities.

 Chemotherapy